Almost toric fibrations on K3 surfaces via degenerations

-With a type III degeneration of K3 surfaces we can also associate a cell complex, the \emph{intersection complex} $\Delta_{\cX}$, as follows.
+With a type III degeneration of K3 surfaces, we can also associate a cell complex, the \emph{intersection complex} $\Delta_{\cX}$, as follows.
 We have a $0$-cell for each triple intersection.
 We connect two distinct $0$-cells by a $1$-cell if there is a double curve containing them.
 By the previous paragraph the edges formed in this way are in bijection with the double curves.
 Finally, we attach a $2$-cell to any cycle in this graph whose corresponding cycle of curves occurs as the boundary divisor of a component of $\cX_0$.
-It can be shown that $\Delta$ is also homeomorphic to a $2$-sphere.
+Note that $\Delta_{\cX}$ is dual to the dual intersection complex $\Delta^*_{\cX}$ of the Kulikov surface $\cX_0$.
+It is therefore also homeomorphic to a $2$-sphere.

-To proceed we introduce an integral affine structure with nodal singularities on the intersection complex $B$.
+To proceed, we introduce an integral affine structure with nodal singularities on the intersection complex $\Delta_{\cX}$.

 \begin{lemma} Given a symplectic Kulikov model $\cX$ of type III there is a nodal integral affine structure on the intersection complex $\Delta_{\cX}$ which is smooth in a neighborhood of the $1$-skeleton and whose restriction to the 2-cell in $\Delta_{\cX}$ associated with the component $X_i$ is integral affine isomorphic to $B_i$. \end{lemma}